Understanding the Media Library

 How to update alt text screen shot

 Click the edit button.
-This opens the media item edit section.
+This opens the Media item edit section.
 Here, you can check the image's alt text and title.
 You can also replace the image file with a new version if you want.
 Once you are done all you have to do is select save.

 Update alt text screen shot